gregorybel/combo-pairing/README.md

 - reboot
 - reenable BT on phone 2
-- Into the BT stettings, you should see a new device "SpiritCombo"
+- Into the BT settings, you should see a new device "SpiritCombo"
 - Kill ruffy
-- copy /data/data/org.monkey.d.ruffy.ruffy/shared_prefs/pumpdata.xml on phone 2
+- copy /data/data/org.monkey.d.ruffy.ruffy/shared_prefs/pumpdata.xml on phone 2 (if no yet done)
 - Open ruffy and click "connect"
+- Phone 2 should be connected to pump!

 If not working, let me know on gitter!